GerbilSoft/rvthtool/doc/rvth_notes.md

 * "NN1L": Wii single-layer disc.
 * "NN2L": Wii dual-layer disc.

-Bank starting offsets are always the same.
-Length may differ depending on if the game is GameCube, Wii single-layer, or Wii dual-layer.
+Bank starting offsets are usually the same on all systems, assuming the official development tools are used.
+Length may differ depending on if the game is GameCube, Wii single-layer, or Wii dual-layer, and if the image is encrypted or unencrypted.

 Each bank is 0x8C4A00 sectors.
 (4,707,319,808 bytes)
 * This matches the size of RVT-R and DVD-R discs.